AdobeDocs/experience-manager-learn.en/help/foundation/administration/understand-reasons-to-upgrade.md

 ---
 # Understanding Reasons to Upgrade

-A high-level breakdown of key features for customers considering upgrading to the latest version of Adobe Experience Manager.
+A high-level breakdown of key features for customers considering upgrading to the latest version of Adobe Experience Manager 6.

 ## Key Features for Upgrading to AEM 6.5

 + [Adobe Experience Manager 6.5 Release Notes](https://helpx.adobe.com/experience-manager/6-5/release-notes.html)